nourelghazawy/Line-Following-Robot-Team-Project/README.md

 # Line-Following-Robot-Team-Project
-Working in a team of 5 to build and program a line following robot.
+Worked in a team of 5 to build and program a line following robot.

 As part of the project I collaborated with another memeber to desing the robot using SolidWorks.
 The design was as shown below: